-- Speed of data growth use case can be very common in online trading systems where billions of transactions are processed within hours.
-Common example is online trading websites and stock exchanges.
+- The speed of data growth use cases can be very common in online trading systems where billions of transactions are processed within hours.
+A common example is online trading websites and stock exchanges.

-- Very Complex Data Reporting and Analysis - These use cases are often applicable for fraud analysis.
-The available structured data is often not sufficient for doing fraud analysis and therefore you require a lot of non structured data that can be difficult to analyze using relational systems.
+- Very Complex Data Reporting and Analysis – These use cases are often applicable to fraud analysis.
+The available structured data is often not sufficient for doing fraud analysis and therefore you require a lot of non-structured data that can be difficult to analyze using relational systems.

-- There can be many scenario where the data processing can be done offline and does not require user interaction.
-Biggest example is friends suggestion on all social networks.
+- There can be many scenarios where data processing can be done offline and does not require user interaction.
+The biggest example is a friend’s suggestions on all social networks.
 You need not calculate a potential friend immediately, this data can be processed offline and aggregated.
-Facebook, twitter and Linkedin use this technique to suggest you friends.
+Facebook, twitter, and Linkedin use this technique to suggest you, friends.

 When Not To Use Hadoop

 Here are the same obvious use cases when not to use Hadoop for doing big data analysis.
-We discuss each of these in later part of the article.
+We discuss each of these in the latter part of the article.

-- Size Of Overall Data is handled by current systems.
+- The size Of Overall Data is handled by current systems.